martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 QUIC by dramatically improving the secrecy of QUIC Initial Packets.
 However, there are new attacks against this mechanism.

+## Endpoint Impersonation {#impersonation}

+An on-path attacker might respond to an Initial Packet with a standard version with a Version Aliasing Transport Parameter that then caused the client to reveal sensitive information in a subsequent Initial.

+As described in {{client-behavior}}, clients cannot use the contents of a Version Aliasing transport parameter until they have authenticated the source as a trusted domain, and have verified that the 1RTT key derivation is identical at both endpoints.

 ## First-Connection Privacy {#first-connection}

 As version aliasing requires one connection over a standard QUIC version to acquire initial state, this initial connection leaks some information about the true target.

-The client MAY alter its Initial Packet (e.g., its ALPN field) to sanitize sensitive information and obtain another aliased version before proceeding with its true request.
-Advice for the Outer ClientHello in Section 10.5 of {{ECHO}}
+The client MAY alter its Initial Packet to sanitize sensitive information and obtain another aliased version before proceeding with its true request.
+However, the client Initial must lead to the authentication of a domain name the client trusts to provide accurate Version Aliasing information (possibly the public_name from an Encrypted Client Hello configuration from {{ECHO}}).
+Advice for the Outer ClientHello in Section 10.5 of {{ECHO}} applies here.
-applies here.
-When using this technique, the client MUST allow the handshake to complete, and verify the 1RTT keys are correct through exchange of a PING or other frame, to authenticate and verify the integrity of the resulting version aliasing parameters.

-Servers that support version aliasing SHOULD be liberal about the Initial Packet content they receive, keeping the connection open long enough to deliver their transport parameters, to support this mechanism.

-See also {{?I-D.duke-quic-protected-initial}} for a means of extending privacy guarantees to the first connection.
-Note that if this results in a version negotiation packet, that signals that the server has lost the state associated with these mechanisms (however, see {{version-downgrade}}), and the client has no recourse but the technique described in this section.
+Endpoints are encouraged to instead use {{ECHO}} or
+{{?I-D.duke-quic-protected-initial}} to increase privacy on the first connection between a client and server.

 ## Version Downgrade {#version-downgrade}

-A countermeasure against version aliasing is the downgrade attack.
-Middleboxes may drop a packet containing a random version and imitate the server's failure to correctly process it.
-Clients and servers are required to implement
-{{QUIC-VN}} to detect downgrades.

-Note that downgrade detection only works after receiving an authenticated response from the server.
-If a client immediately responds to a Version Negotiation Packet with an Initial Packet with a standard version number, it will have exposed its request in a format readable to observers before it discovers if the Version Negotiation Packet is authentic.
-A client SHOULD wait for an interval to see if a valid response comes from the server before assuming the version negotiation is valid.
-Even after such an interval, the client should consider the safeguards in {{first-connection}}.
+When servers lose their cryptographic state, they send a Version Negotiation packet to force the server to use a standard version.
+As these packets are not authenticated, this opens the possibility of Version Downgrade attacks to force insecure communication.

+{{QUIC-VN}} reveals that a Version Negotiation packet is invalid after the Initial Packets have exchanged, with any associated privacy leakage.

+The weak form of this attack simply observes the Client Initial and delivers a Version Negotiation Packet before the client responds.
+Clients SHOULD wait for an interval (roughly the QUIC Probe Timeout, see {{!I-D.ietf-quic-recovery}}) before acting on a Version Negotiation Packet that indicates a loss of crypto state.
+If a valid Initial arrives, the client MUST ignore the Version Negotiation packet.

+The strong form of this attack requires the attacker to drop either the Client Initial or the Server Initial.
+In this case, the client has no recourse but to connect with a standard version.
+As described in {{first-connection}}, the client can obtain an updated context and then assume subsequent Version Negotiation packets are invalid with high probability.
+Regardless, an attacker with these capabilities can always block a secured handshake of any kind, and can force the client choose between an insecure handshake and not communicating at all.

+## Initial Packet Injection

+QUIC version 1 handshakes are vulnerable to DoS from observers for the short interval that endpoints keep Initial keys (usually ~1.5 RTTS), since Initial Packets are not authenticated.
+With version aliasing, attackers do not have the necessary keys to launch such an attack.

 ## Retry Injection {#retry-injection}